Gifford Pinchot: Memorials

-Gifford Pinchot National Forest in Washington and Gifford Pinchot State Park in Lewisberry, Pennsylvania, are named in his honor, as is Pinchot Hall at Penn State University.
+Gifford Pinchot National Forest in Washington and Gifford Pinchot State Park in Warrington Township, York County, Pennsylvania, are named in his honor, as is Pinchot Hall at Penn State University.
 A large Coast Redwood in Muir Woods, California, is also named in his honor, as are Mount Pinchot and Pinchot Pass near the John Muir Trail in Kings Canyon National Park in the Sierra Nevada in California.
 The Pinchot Sycamore, the largest tree in his native state of Connecticut and second-largest sycamore on the Atlantic coast, still stands in Simsbury.
 The house where Pinchot was born belonged to his grandfather, Captain Elisha Phelps, and is also on the National Register of Historic Places.
 He is also commemorated in the scientific name of a species of Caribbean lizard, Anolis pinchoti.
 In 1963, President John F. Kennedy accepted the family's summer retreat house, Grey Towers National Historic Site, which the Pinchot family donated to the U.S. Forest Service.
 It remains the only National Historic Landmark operated by that federal agency.
 The street address of the USDA's Forest Products Laboratory headquarters in Madison, Wisconsin is 1 Gifford Pinchot Drive.

 Gifford Pinchot III, grandson of the first Gifford Pinchot, founded the Pinchot University, now merged with Presidio Graduate School.
 The Pinchot family also dedicated The Pinchot Institute for Conservation, which maintains offices both at Grey Towers and headquarters in Washington, D.C.
 The Institute continues Pinchot's legacy of conservation leadership and sustainable forestry.